activities

 Strict selector

-Selectors are XML fragments that contain the attributes of UI elements and their parents.
+A selectors is an XML fragment that contains the attributes of an UI element and its parents, including the target application.
 Selectors are used for targeting UI elements on the screen, by inspecting them and their attributes, and matching them with the attributes in the selector.
 You can find out more on what a selector is in the UiPath ecosystem by viewing this page.

 The Strict selector of the target element can be edited from its dedicated section in the Selection Options window.
 You can also use the Open in UI Explorer button to edit the selector in the UI Explorer.